By Martin Brungard

 For a chalk addition of 1 gram per gallon, the bicarbonate concentration is increased by about 322 ppm assuming the chalk is fully dissolved.
 Undissolved chalk precipitates from the water and is not an active component of the water chemistry.
 In general, brewers should avoid using chalk for mashing water alkalinity adjustment since chalk is an unreliable alkalinity contributor.
 Other sources of more predictable alkalinity are presented below.

 4.3.2 Pickling Lime increases alkalinity and is readily soluble in water, but must be handled with care since it can burn skin and eyes and significantly raise the mash pH if not dosed properly.
 Since Pickling Lime can significantly increase the water pH and cause calcium to precipitate out of solution, it should only be added to the mash water after the grain is added.
 Pickling Lime can be found where home canning supplies are sold.
 It is also available at salt-water aquarium shops and may be found under the names: Lime or Slaked Lime.
 Although pickling lime supplies hydroxyl ions to water, the hydroxyl content can be presented as a corresponding bicarbonate concentration for use in brewing calculations.
+A problem with pickling lime is its purity.
+It will degrade into chalk when exposed to moisture in the air.
+Therefore, pickling lime may not always produce the intended degree of alkalinity.
 For a pickling lime addition of 1 gram per gallon, the bicarbonate content of the water is increased by about 435 ppm.

 4.3.3 Baking Soda increases alkalinity and is readily soluble in water, but its usage should be limited if the sodium content of the brewing water is a concern.
 Sodium at a concentration of 100 ppm or more can produce harshness in the beer flavor.
+Baking soda is relatively inert and does not degrade.
+Therefore, its strength (alkalinity) can typically be assumed to be consistent.
 A baking soda addition of 1 gram per gallon, increases the bicarbonate content of the water by about 192 ppm and the sodium content by about 72 ppm.
 Another way to look at baking soda's contribution is that when added to produce a moderate sodium increase of 40 ppm, the alkalinity of the water increases by over 85 ppm (as CaCO3).

 4.3.4 Liquid Organic Acids such as Lactic and Acetic Acid can be used for alkalinity reduction and acidification.